Director: Damien LeVeck

 Review:

-On top of that, the actual scenes of the crew being tormented and plagued by the sudden possession that occurs is a lot of fun and generates some genuinely creepy and enjoyable confrontations.
-With scenes of the possessed commanding everyday objects around them in supernatural means to cause harm and injury to others that include bursting flame tattoos into actual fire, breaking glass around their barefoot figures, forcing hallucinations that bring about their demise trying to stop it, these scenes are fun and energetic with some solid action and gore involved.
-Including an over-the-top finale which signals a far darker ending than what’s expected in a film like this, this one gets a lot to enjoy about it which holds it up for the most part.
+On top of that, the actual scenes of the crew being tormented and plagued by the sudden possession that occurs are a lot of fun and generate some genuinely creepy and enjoyable confrontations.
+With scenes of the possessed commanding everyday objects around them in supernatural means to cause harm and injury to others, including bursting flame tattoos into actual fire, breaking glass around their barefoot figures, forcing hallucinations that bring about their demise, trying to stop it, these scenes are fun and energetic, with some solid action and gore involved.
+Including an over-the-top finale that signals a far darker ending than what’s expected in a film like this, this one has a lot to enjoy about it, which holds it up for the most part.

 Overview: ****/5